adnanmuhtadi/milestone-project-2/README.md

 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [JQuery:](https://jquery.com/)
-    - JQuery was used to manuipluate the API calling from my JSON file as well as the Google Places API
+    - JQuery was used to manipulate the API calling from my JSON file as well as the Google Places API

 #### Programs Used
 1. [Brackets:](http://brackets.io/)
     - Brackets was used as my text editor to develop the site and with the Plugins available to Push to GitHub.
 1. [Grammerly:](https://app.grammarly.com/)
-    - Online tool which assists with the english grammar.
+    - Online tool which assists with the English grammar.
 1. [GitHub:](https://github.com/)
     - GitHub is used to store the code of the project after being pushed from GitHub Desktop and Brackets
 1. [GitHub Desktop:](https://desktop.github.com/)